 Journey to Washington, D.C. – Day 3 (City Center – Supreme Court, Capitol Building, Smithsonian, Holocaust Museum, and Library of Congress)

 I knew this was going to be my last day in the city.
-I had one more long trip I wanted to take before I left the area, so I had to make sure I made the most of my time in D.C. today.
+I had one more long trip I wanted to take before I left the area, so I had to make the most of my time in D.C. today.
 Yesterday was completely exhausting, but I was going to make use of every moment and opportunity.

 Supreme Court

 My first stop was to see the Supreme Court.
 Unfortunately, they were closed to the public the day I went (Memorial Day), but I was glad to have seen it in person.
 One of my dreams growing up was to be a lawyer.
 I made the mistake of talking myself out of it.
 I regret it quite often, but I also believe everything happens for a reason.
-The Supreme Court always held a special place in my heart – not only because of my dreams, but also because of the things fought in that building and on those steps.
+The Supreme Court always held a special place in my heart – not only because of my dreams, but also because of the things fought for in that building and on those steps.

 Capitol Building